HL7: Clinical Context Object Workgroup

 CCOW, or "Clinical Context Object Workgroup," is a standard protocol designed to enable disparate applications to share user context and patient context in real-time, and at the user-interface level.
 CCOW implementations typically require a CCOW vault system to manage user security between applications.

-Other standards and methods

 Fast Healthcare Interoperability Resources (FHIR)

 Fast Healthcare Interoperability Resources is a modern interoperability specification from HL7 International designed to be easier to implement, more open, and more extensible than HL7 versions 2.x or 3.x.
 It leverages a modern web-based suite of API technology, including a HTTP-based RESTful protocol, HTML and Cascading Style Sheets for user interface integration, a choice of JSON or XML for data representation, OAuth for authorization and Atom for query results.
 The main purpose of the FHIR standard is to ensure interoperability between different computer systems.
 It defines the data format and protocol for exchanging medical information, regardless of how it is stored in these systems.